niharhEAVR/Cohort-3.0-Webdev/class_25/03_Assignment.md

-### First assignment of todays is to crete the exact clone of the `webinar.gg` login page page.
+### First assignment of todays is to create the exact clone of the `webinar.gg` login page page.

 ### Second assignment of todays is to use route and clone a otp page (dont use the actaul logic how otp will process, only the ui)